-Most of the testing professionals are technically strong enough to test their solutions, but to form a strong Test Team having various skill sets and to maintain it, requires some of the individual skills that are equally important.
+Most testing professionals are technically strong enough to test their solutions, but to form a strong Test Team having various skill sets, and to maintain it, requires some different individual skills that are equally important.

 6 Important Skills to Form an Effective Test Team (and How You Can Develop These Skills)

-Skill #1: Tester’s Knowledge Base:
+Skill #1: Tester’s Knowledge Base

 - Different software systems

 - Various Software Testing phases

 Testers that have knowledge of different software systems possess the best understanding of the software behavior, functions, and operations, where test cases are bound to fail, and the system’s expected reaction.

 Testers having domain knowledge understand the functional requirements better.
 For Example, in Industrial Automation, if the tester has domain knowledge of industrial products then it becomes easy to understand if there is any gap in requirements of the product and the software which is to be developed.
 This helps to prioritize the test cases and testing activities.

 Basic knowledge of the Software Testing process starts with identifying specification requirements, creation of Test cases and prioritization, Risk analysis, executing tests and recording the actual results.
 Apart from this, Test managers should have the knowledge and skills of Test planning, Control, Tracking progress and Status reporting to the client

 Interpersonal skills always give a positive uplift to your team.
 Interpersonal skills are an important factor in a tester’s role.
 An employee with strong interpersonal skills gets along well with the team and communicates effectively with colleagues, customers, and clients.